 Selecting an FTP Client

-To upload files via FTP, you must install a special “FTP client” application on your home computer.
+To upload files via FTP, you must install an “FTP client” application on your home computer.
 FTP is a very well-known and widely-supported protocol, so a large selection of different FTP client applications are available over the Internet.

-Once you have selected and installed an FTP client, you can proceed with configuring it to connect to your hosting server.
+Once you have selected and installed an FTP client, you can proceed with configuring it to connect to the server.

 Configuring your FTP Connection

-The process for connecting to the server will vary depending on your choice of FTP client, but all FTP clients will require essentially the same information in order to connect to your server.
+The process for connecting to the server will vary depending on your choice of FTP program, but all FTP clients will require essentially the same information in order to connect to your server.

 To obtain your FTP connection information in Centova Cast, click

-Quick Links under the General heading in the navigation panel at the left-hand side of the page.
-Scroll down to the FTP Client Connections heading to find your FTP hostname, username, and password.
+Settings under the Configuration heading in the navigation panel at the left-hand side of the page.
+Copy and paste the IP or hostname, username, and admin password into your FTP client.

 After connecting to the server with your FTP client, you should see a folder and file list similar to that displayed in the File Manager.
-Just as in the file manager, typically, the only folders of interest will be the
+Just as in the File Manager, typically, the only folder of interest will be the

-media folder, which contains the media you have added to your media library, and
+media folder, which contains the media you have added for your Auto DJ.

 To add new media to your media library, simply use your FTP client to upload new media files into the